juehyun/vim-find-everything/README.md

 # Changes

-When use this plugin with cp949 window 10 environment, some characters are not represented properly.
+Some characters are not represented properly when use with cp949 window 10 environment.

 # Installation